v1kstrand/RAG-v1/README.md

 # TechQA RAG (modular)

-This repository refactors the original notebook-style `main.py` into a small, modular RAG toolkit for the TechQA dataset.
+This repository is a small, modular RAG toolkit for the TechQA dataset.
 Core functionality lives in the `rag/` package, while runnable entrypoints are in `scripts/` and the `main.py` CLI.

 ## Layout
 - `rag/`: shared modules (config, data prep, embeddings, retrieval, LLM prompt/answer pipeline).